RicoJia/Accelerated-C-/github_notes.md

                         git stash apply stash@{0}                       you can save the changes back to your branch git stash pop                                   or you delete it.
-            1. git merge branchB                               on branch B, merging branch A
+            1. git merge branchB                               on branch B, merging branch A Merge two remote branches:
+            1. git clone repo.git                         you can download only one branch??
+Well, check git branch -a to see all your options!!
+            2. git checkout destination_branch  (could be a remote one, like origin/something, but just type the name after origin
+)
+            3. git pull --allow_unrelated_histories repo.git branch_name
+            4. commit all changes and push

 d.
 Push to remote
             1.git push origin new_branch_name                  push a new branch to this website